October 29, 2020

 Payment processing companies authorise the payment with the credit card network and then process the transfer.
-It also makes sure that the payment is secure, encrypted and meets regulation and compliance requirements.
+They also make sure that the payment is secure, encrypted and meets regulation and compliance requirements.
 The processor will also take care of accidental transactions or any issues such as chargebacks.

-This payment gateway is the software used to communicate between the merchant account and transaction information.
+The payment gateway is the software used to communicate between the merchant account and transaction information.
 While the processor focuses on moving funds from the buyer account to the merchant account, the payment gateway provider moves the actual transactions from one API server to another.
-You don’t really need to understand the technical side: just know that both play an important role in processing a payment.

 Payment service providers offer a full third party payment service (gateway and processor) that allows merchants to accept payments online.
 Sometimes those are integrated as both a merchant account and payment gateway, which makes it easy to collect and manage payments.

-Pomelo Pay is a payment service provider, and we help manage the entire payment transaction from end to end.
-This process starts with the customer initiating payment and we then take care of the rest so the payment is authorised and then settled to your merchant bank account.
+Pomelo Pay is a payment service provider, which means we manage the entire payment transaction from end to end.
+This process starts with the customer initiating payment, and then we take care of the rest so the payment is authorised and then settled to your merchant bank account.

 As a payment service provider, we connect your merchant account with your customers through an interface which allows you to accept all types of payments quickly and smoothly.

-A few benefits of using Pomelo Pay are:
+A few other benefits of using Pomelo Pay are:

 Highly convenient: with QR codes, you customers just need their phone to pay.
 No more hassle searching for cash, credit cards or wallet!

 Payment processors, gateways and service providers are essential pieces of the payment experience.
 By picking a service provider that streamlines the process but is also affordable you’ll have the mental space to focus on what matters most: working in your business.
-Want to get started with QR codes?
-Join us below!
+Want to learn more about partnering with a PSP?
+Join Pomelo Pay for free!